simonrowe/AI-With-Spring-Student-Files/LabInstructions/Lab 12 SQL.md

-## Lab 12 - SQL Generation - AWS
+## Lab 12 - SQL Generation

 One compelling generative AI use case is code generation.
 The ability to generate SQL queries in response to user requests opens the door for rich possibilities.

 In this exercise you will complete an SQL generation application able to respond to natural language query requests.
-We will use Amazon Bedrock-hosted models to turn a user request into an SQL statement, and the SQL results into a text summary.
+We will use a foundational model to turn a user request into an SQL statement, and the SQL results into a text summary.

 Within the project code, you will find comments containing **TODO** instructions.
 These instructions match the order of instructions in this lab document.
 If you find it easier, you can complete this lab by following the embedded **TODO** comments; just make sure you follow them in order.